Table of contents

 Statistic columns with different IPv4 prices around.

-As you run through the comprehensive IPv4 price history data in this post, you can clearly see the changes within the market that took place.
-We have a clear turning point with the official IPv4 address exhaustion and the first big trades in IP resources.
-Then we have the shift that came with the expanding IPv4 lease market.
+This post explores the major shifts in IPv4 price history.
+A clear turning point came with the official IPv4 address exhaustion and the first big trades in IP resources.
+Another followed with the expansion of the IPv4 lease market.

 Back in the early 1980s, when IPv4 was just emerging, IPs were free and handed over to anyone that requested them.
 This is how, at the time, big organizations – like Microsoft, Hewlett-Packard and Xerox – received large blocks of IPv4.
 Pretty quickly, poorly managed allocation of the valuable resource became evident, and in 2011, companies were forced to start selling and buying IPs.